-The ratio of debt to income is a formula lenders use to calculate how much money can be used for your monthly mortgage payment after all your other monthly debts are met.
+The ratio of debt to income is a tool lenders use to calculate how much money is available for a monthly mortgage payment after all your other recurring debts are fulfilled.

-For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+In general, conventional mortgages require a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (this includes mortgage principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (this includes loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, etcetera.
+The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, auto payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Remember these are only guidelines.
-We'd be happy to pre-qualify you to help you figure out how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage loan you can afford.